TelluIoT/ThingML/compilers/README.md

 > GETTING STARTED NOTE 1: Deciding on when to create a new module, how to structure the code generators, when to use templates, etc. are always trade-offs and typically requires several iterations to provide a good solution.
 Your inputs are welcome and refactorings are always welcome.
 On the other hand, do not overthink the design up front, there is a good chance it will not be optimal anyways.
 Make a first version and then refactor and improve it.

 > GETTING STARTED NOTE 2: A good way of starting is to fork the repository and make your modifications directly in the existing modules.
 That will give you time to iterate on it and make a pull request when you are reasonably happy with the solution you have implemented.

-### Deprescala

-Deprescala stands for deprecated scala compiler.
-This project contains the previous version of the ThingML compilers which were written in Scala.
-90% of the functionality of these former compilers has been re-implemented in the new code generation framework.
-The last 10% will be re-introduced as we need them and the Deprescala project will be removed.

-> Take contact with us if you are interested to know and discuss why the new code generation framework was written in Java 7 and not in Scala.
-It is not by accident!

 ## Developing / Compiling the ThingML compilers